%20Hybrid%20Cloud%20Strategies%20for%20Modernizing%20Legacy%20Applications.avif)

 This blog shows the step-by-step process of crafting and implementing a hybrid cloud strategy for application modernization, providing actionable insights and best practices along the way.

-Hybrid cloud lets organizations use both private and public cloud services.
+Hybrid cloud allows organizations use both private and public cloud services.
 Companies shift workloads between these environments when needed for compliance, security, or performance.
 This model allows firms to keep important data on private cloud setups while using the public cloud's size and cost savings.

 The need for a hybrid cloud comes from the limitations of old IT models.
 Legacy systems aren’t designed to handle the needs of modern, cloud-based applications.
-However, fully moving to the public cloud might not work for businesses with strict compliances, important data, or current on-premise investments.
+However, fully moving to the public cloud might not work for businesses with strict compliance, important data, or current on-premise investments.

 Hybrid cloud addresses this challenge by enabling organizations to: